Alt Text

 Open Streets

 Countless auto-dominated streets around the world have become Open Streets since the pandemic began.
-Some have reverted to auto-domination, but many hold firm & people are learning the value of streets filled with people on foot and pedal over streets filled with cars.
+Some have reverted to auto-domination, but many hold firm & people are learning the value of streets filled with people on foot and bikes over streets filled with cars.

 Open Streets don't even need to be open all the time.
 This is Royal Street in the French Quarter of New Orleans.
-Both Royal and Bourbon, just one street over, are closed to cars so they can be open to people on foot and pedal for substantial parts of the day.
+Both Royal and Bourbon, just one street over, are closed to cars so they can be open to people on foot and bikes for substantial parts of the day.
 Other streets open for months on end as a pilot project until the city and its leaders decide whether to leave it open in perpetuity or return it to auto domination.
 It's important for the pilot project to be able to open with uncertainty, otherwise the answer is almost always "no."

 View Changes